 Laggy pages are making people leave without even taking a look at the product.
 As well as pages, that look crappy on the phones/tablets, since they are not responsive.

-Put aside all the overly designed pages, which are killers to the customers’ patience.
+Put aside all the overly designed product pages, which kill customers’ patience.
 Make sure that everything loads fast enough and looks good on the mobile screen.

 seems like you are all set, to make a check on your store, following these conversion-focused, visitor-driven UX elements.
 They will not only aid in perfecting your e-commerce design process but also will provide your customers with an ultimate e-commerce experience.

-Make sure you check on our blog, since we are coming up with more useful UX tips for you!
+Make sure you check our blog since we are coming up with more useful UX tips for you!

 If you have any questions — let us know!